moby/moby/docs/reference/run.md

 The following example uses a default weight of `300` and overrides this default on `/dev/sda` setting that weight to `200`:

     $ docker run -it \
         --blkio-weight 300 \
         --blkio-weight-device "/dev/sda:200" \
         ubuntu

-The `--device-read-bps` flag can limit read rate from a device.
-For example, the command creates a container and limits theread rate to `1mb` per second from `/dev/sda`:
+The `--device-read-bps` flag limits the read rate from a device.
+For example, this command creates a container and limits the read rate to `1mb` per second from `/dev/sda`:

-    $ docker run -ti --device-read-bps /dev/sda:1mb ubuntu
+    $ docker run -it --device-read-bps /dev/sda:1mb ubuntu

-The `--device-write-bps` flag can limit write rate to a device.
-For example, the command creates a container and limits write rate to `1mb` per second to `/dev/sda`:
+The `--device-write-bps` flag limits the write rate to a device.
+For example, this command creates a container and limits the write rate to `1mb` per second for `/dev/sda`:

-    $ docker run -ti --device-write-bps /dev/sda:1mb ubuntu
+    $ docker run -it --device-write-bps /dev/sda:1mb ubuntu

 Both flags take limits in the `<device-path>:<limit>[unit]` format.
 Both read and write rates must be a positive integer.
 You can specify the rate in `kb` (kilobytes), `mb` (megabytes), or `gb` (gigabytes).

 ## Additional groups
     --group-add: Add Linux capabilities